Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 Vesuvius is Europe’s only active volcano.
 It is also the world’s most dangerous volcano.

-What’s more – all those tourists who will be visiting Pompeii and nearby ruins to witness the earlier Vesuvian destruction may also die.
-A poetic irony.
+Moreover, all those tourists visiting Pompeii and nearby ruins to witness the earlier Vesuvian destruction may also die.
+It’s a poetic irony.

 23. US Airforce faced the brunt of Mt Vesuvius in 1944

-If you have read the novel ‘Catch-22’ by author Joseph Heller, you will remember US Army Air Force 340th Bombardment Group as an unlucky group.
+If you have read the novel ‘Catch-22’ by author Joseph Heller, you will remember the US Army Air Force 340th Bombardment Group as unlucky.

-The author had joined the 340th Bombardment Group as a B-25 bombardier in May 1944, and based on his experiences written the book.
+The author had joined the 340th Bombardment Group as a B-25 bombardier in May 1944 and wrote the book based on his experiences.

 The 340th Bombardment Group was stationed a few kilometers from the base of Mount Vesuvius – at Pompeii airfield.

-Initially, the soldiers thought they can manage the volcano’s onslaught by wearing their leather jackets and metal helmets.
-After a while, better sense prevailed and they evacuated the field.
+Initially, the soldiers thought they could manage the volcano’s onslaught by wearing their leather jackets and metal helmets.
+After a while, better sense prevailed, and they evacuated the field.

 24. Pompeii attracts 4 Million tourists every year